webplatform/docs/tutorials/css_transitions/index.md

 * Set [[css/properties/transition-property|'''transition-property''']] to specify which CSS property (or '''all''') to animate between style sheets.

+* Properties that reference numeric measurements and color values can be transitioned.

 * The [[css/properties/transition-duration|'''transition-duration''']] property sets how much time the transition takes to run.

 * Use [[css/properties/transition-delay|'''transition-delay''']] to pause before executing a transition.